 Much like we wouldn't expect companies to pay directly for the roads they drive on to deliver goods, we need more centrally organized, cofunded infrastructure to enable circularity.
 Take, for example, post-consumer plastic bottle recycling.
 It would be expensive and impractical (though not impossible) for most individual companies to pay for and bring to life their own collection and processing infrastructure all on their own.
 They can, however, advocate for policies that help bring those types of capabilities and infrastructure to life, shaping the development of laws and policies (and associated funding) - with others' support.
-In the U.S. context, the National Recycling Strategy recognizes "the need to implement a circular economy approach for all - reducing the creation of waste with local communities in mind and implementing material management strategies that are inclusive of communities with environmental justice concerns."

-This strategy aims to create a more resilient and cost-effective national recycling system and includes the following strategic objectives:39
+In the U.S. context, the EPA's proposed National Recycling Strategy recognizes "the need to implement a circular economy approach for all - reducing the creation of waste with local communities in mind and implementing material management strategies that are inclusive of communities with environmental justice concerns."
+The EPA does not consider wasteto energy as a recycling strategy.
+EPA's NRS aims to create a more resilient and cost-effective national recycling system with the following objectives: